coxlab/eyetracker/readme.md

     python setup.py install

-Alternatively, you could skip downloading the code and try (assuming you have pip installed, which you should):
+Alternatively, you could skip downloading the code and try (assuming you have pip installed, which you should; might also need to use `sudo`):

-    pip install -e git+https://github.com/coxlab/eyetracker#egg=coxlab_eyetracker
+    pip install -e git+https://github.com/coxlab/eyetracker@glumpy#egg=coxlab_eyetracker

 The tracker can then be run from a shell with the command